-- June 12, 2022 — The full enforcement deadline by which affected carriers and drivers must use ELDs instead of paper logs in order to avoid penalties.
+- January 1, 2023 — The new full enforcement deadline by which affected carriers and drivers must use ELDs instead of paper logs in order to avoid penalties.

 Unlike the U.S. legislation, the Canadian ELD Mandate will not have a grandfather clause.
 That means no extra time will be allowed for fleets already using unregistered electronic logs, since all it takes is a simple update in order to ensure their device is compliant.

 What is an ELD?

 An ELD is an electronic logging device.
 Transport Canada defines it as any certified device or technology that can automatically log driving times and records of duty status.
 E-logs can bring several benefits to the commercial driving sector, including:

 - Reducing driving fatigue and accidents through close monitoring of driving times.